KxSystems/docs/docs/ref/exec.md

 Where the [Select phrase](../basics/qsql.md#select phrase)

--   is omitted, the result is the last record
+-   is omitted, returns the last record
--   contains a single column, the result is the value of that column
+-   contains a single column, returns the value of that column
--   contains multiple columns, the result is a dictionary in which the column names are keys
+-   contains multiple columns or assigns a column name, returns a dictionary with column names as keys

 ```q
 q)\l sp.q